Click here to make a contribution to our mission and passion projects!

 Defining Music Industry Social Work

-Music Industry Social Work is a behavioral health-informed practice focused on supporting individuals and systems within the music ecosystem.
+Music Industry Social Work is a behavioral-health-informed and stewardship-centered practice focused on supporting both individuals and systems within the music ecosystem.

 Bella’s work includes: